Lexus UX 300e boot space & seating

-It's not very big inside, but the Lexus UX 300e is well packaged and extremely comfortable
+It's not very big inside, but the Lexus UX 300e is extremely comfortable

 |Length||Width||Height||Boot volume (seats up)|

 The Lexus UX has never been the largest car in its class, but that doesn't mean it's a practicality disaster.
-There's space enough for four adults to sit in comfort, with front-seat passengers being particularly well treated in higher trims.
-Boot space is where sacrifices have been made, but thankfully, choosing the electric version of this car doesn't mean making a sacrifice over other models in the range – instead, it's actually a little better.
+Front-seat passengers being particularly well treated in higher trims, with comfortable seats that adjust in all manner of directions.
+Space is at a premium in the back, however.

 The cheaper Kia Niro offers greater versatility for families, but if you don't need a huge amount of space, the UX 300e will be a much more luxurious proposition.
 And with its full five-door layout, it should be easier to live with than a Mazda MX-30 if you need to get children in and out regularly.

 Lexus UX 300e interior space, storage & comfort

 The UX isn't the biggest car in this class, and it's in the rear seats where the biggest compromises have been made.
 Taller adults will need to dip very low to get in, and once they're there, they'll find a Mercedes EQA is far more accommodating.
 The high rear window line in the Lexus means smaller children may struggle to see out from their booster seats, too.

 Thankfully, the UX follows the Lexus party line of being comfortable and refined for occupants in the front – the seats are great and longer journeys should sail by.
 The addition of an electric drivetrain has helped make things feel even more relaxed, so the UX is worth a look if this is a priority.
 Interior storage is adequate if not extraordinary – doorbins all round, a central armrest cubby and two decent cupholders up front are your lot.